EKO135/ChromePass_V2/README.md

 # ChromePass_V2
-a hidden and better version of chromepass
+a hidden and better version of chromepass (password stealer)